 A total of 99 per cent of Apetit Group’s waste streams are non-hazardous waste that is either recovered or used in energy production.
-Almost half of the entire Group’s waste is biowaste from the Säkylä frozen foods plant, consisting mainly of soil that comes to the plant with harvest season vegetables as well as vegetable peeling waste.
-At reporting year, the Säkylä plant’s biowaste was entirely used as bioenergy raw material.
+Nearly half of the entire Group’s waste is biowaste from the Säkylä frozen foods plant, consisting mainly of vegetable peeling waste and sidestreams from harvest season vegetables.
+Biowaste streams from the Säkylä frozen foods plant are used in bioenergy production.

-Approximately 0.1 per cent of the Group’s waste streams is hazardous waste.
-Hazardous waste was mainly generated by the waste streams of the construction sites at the Säkylä and Kantvik plants.
+Hazardous waste accounts for less than 0.1 per cent of the Group’s waste streams.
 Apetit Group’s waste is processed by an external operator that is responsible for the appropriate disposal of waste.